ericvkrog/College-attendance-R/README.md

 - Produce and save plots under output/figures/

   ## Results

-  	-	Income is strongly positively associated with college attendance, each one-unit increase in log(income + 1) is associated with a sizable increase in the odds of attending college.
+  	-	**Income** is strongly positively associated with college attendance, each one-unit increase in log(income + 1) is associated with a sizable increase in the odds of attending college.
-	-	Race effects change substantially between unadjusted and adjusted models:
+	-	**Race** effects change substantially between unadjusted and adjusted models:
 	-	In the unadjusted model, Black individuals appear less likely to attend college than White individuals.
 	-	After controlling for income, gender, marital status, and household role, Black individuals show higher odds of attending college relative to White individuals, suggesting that raw racial gaps partly reflect underlying socioeconomic differences.
-	-	Women have higher odds of attending college than men.
+	-	**Women** have higher odds of attending college than men.
-	-	Married individuals are more likely to have attended college than unmarried individuals.
+	-	**Married** individuals are more likely to have attended college than unmarried individuals.
-	-	Heads of household are less likely to have attended college, consistent with higher non-school responsibilities.
+	-	**Heads of household** are less likely to have attended college, consistent with higher non-school responsibilities.

 These findings support the idea that educational attainment is shaped by more than just individual “effort” or ability; structural and socioeconomic factors play a major role.

+## Limitations & Next Steps
+- The CPS ASEC data are self-reported and cross-sectional, limiting causal interpretation.
+- The analysis does not include academic performance measures (e.g., GPA) or field of study.
+- Future extensions could examine cohort effects, graduation outcomes, or link educational attainment to labor-market outcomes.